 After 10 minutes, check to see if the burnt bit has softened.
 If it has, simply use the cloth to wipe the food particles clean.
 If not, then repeat the process with a new batch of baking soda and hot water.

-After cleaning the stove, it is a good idea to wipe the glass surface dry to finish off cleaning the electric stove top.
+After cleaning the stove, it is a good idea to wipe the surface dry to finish off cleaning the stove top.
 Use a clean, microfiber towel so you don't leave fibers behind, and you're ready to cook up a new recipe on your freshly-cleaning induction cooker!

 What to Avoid When Cleaning a Stove Top